 Play Strike!
 Exploring NYC Playgrounds Through Historical Newspapers

-by Megan Margino, Milstein Division of United States History, Local History and Genealogy, Stephen A. Schwarzman BuildingAugust 26, 2014
+by Megan Margino, Stephen A. Schwarzman Building, Milstein Division of United States History, Local History and GenealogyAugust 26, 2014

 At the turn of the 20th century, children’s lifestyles were not quite what they are today.
 Child labor laws were not declared constitutional until 1938 and children largely socialized with their adult co-workers in dance halls, gambling dens, and gin mills.
 It was this children-as-adults culture that sparked the play movement, removing children from the “physical and moral dangers of the street” to playgrounds, under the direction of trained play leaders.